aphiria/aphiria/README.md

 2. HTTP message bodies were streams
     * Bodies aren't inherently streams - they should be _readable as_ streams, and _writable to_ streams
     * Since some streams are readable exactly once, this breaks the idea of immutability in the first point
-3. PSR-7 improperly abstracted uploaded files - they are part of the body, not the request as a whole
+3. PSR-7 improperly abstracted uploaded files - they are part of the body, not the request message
 4. Headers were added through the HTTP message rather than encapsulated in a dictionary-like object that was contained in the message

-Opulence's Net library aims to fix these shortcomings.

 <h2 id="http-headers">HTTP Headers</h2>